Horizons Program

 Session details

-Participants will attend the City Building series (required) followed a bespoke session which will include: a guided discussion of each of the monthly City Building themes with a focus on the international context and; a practical, skill building activity designed to further embed knowledge and understanding of different concepts.
+Following an hour lunch break, a two hour bespoke session will be held, which will include: a guided discussion of each of the monthly Masterclass themes with a focus on intersectional, interdisciplinary, and intercultural contexts and; a practical, skill building activity designed to further embed knowledge and understanding of different concepts.

 What are the session times?